R0fael/CreateAI/README.md

-# CreateAI v0.1.1
+# CreateAI v0.1.2.1
 It's easy tool to create ai in python easy and fast.
-You can edit source code of CreateAI on [Create AI's github](https://github.com/R0fael/CreateAI)
+You can look at source code of CreateAI on [Create AI's github](https://github.com/R0fael/CreateAI)

+# WARNING!
+On my PC python can't find this module.
+I am using source code from github.

 ## Dependencies
  - numpy